Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 (Purchased by Miss Cora Davis for $750) She sold immediately after to Carl Randlett

 11. NOS.
 5-6-7-8 COMMERCIAL STREET: Approximately 2,060 square feet of land with two-story frame building having two stories and two offices.
-(Purchased by Mr. Shandling from out of town for $1,450) He sold immediately after to J. Howard Haley & Dr. Charles E. Norcross
+(Purchased by Mr. Shandling from out of town for $1,450) He sold immediately after to J. Howard Haley & Dr. Charles E. Norcross.
+Built by Archibald Linn in 1888.

 *